 HMGB1, also known as amphoterin, was recently rediscovered as a late stage lethal mediator of endotoxin, and is now considered as a pro-inflammatory cytokine with crucial roles in a variety of acute and chronic inflammatory diseases.
-Chondrex provides native HMGB1 purified from bovine thymus, and a HMGB1 detection kit, which is designed to assay HMGB1 levels in cell culture media and mouse sera.
+Chondrex, Inc. provides native HMGB1 purified from bovine thymus, a HMGB1 detection kit designed to assay HMGB1 levels in cell culture media and mouse sera, and anti-HMGB1 antibodies.

 HMGB1 and HMGB1 Detection Kit